haddocking/haddock3/CONTRIBUTING.md

 same name, `test_new_file_name.py`.
 Aim at 100% test coverage for the code you have created.
 Write tests according to [pytest][pytest].
 You can see examples in our `test_*.py` files.
-You can run the tests using the `tox -e test` commands explained above.
-Or, if you want to run the tests for a singly file use `tox -e test -- tests/test_myfile.py`.
+You can run the tests using the `pytest tests/` command explained above.
+Or, if you want to run the tests for a singly file use `pytest tests/test_myfile.py`.

 ### 1.3 Dependencies